Debt Relief – What are your options?By Caitlin in Debt

-Debt settlement is best for those who are deep into debt and don’t have enough or make enough money to pay off their debts in full.
+Debt settlement is best for those who are deep in debt and don’t have enough or make enough money to pay off their debts in full.
 During a debt settlement:

 - You’ll work with debt counsellor who will get in contact with all your creditors for you.

-- Your counsellor will negotiate on your behalf and agree upon a debt reduction.
+- Your counsellor will negotiate on your behalf with your creditors to come to an agreement about debt reduction.

 - You’ll only have to pay off a percentage of your outstanding debt.